Fourth International (post-reunification): Ninth World Congress: Vietnam solidarity

 The International grew substantially in the 1960s, alongside most other left-wing groups.
 The April 1969 Ninth World Congress in Italy gathered 100 delegates and observers from 30 countries including new sections in Ireland, Luxembourg and Sweden and rebuilt ones in France, Mexico, Spain and Switzerland.
 It adopted a major resolution on the deepening youth radicalisation.
 Over the following years its sections continued to grow principally through campaigns in opposition to the war in Vietnam, though the student and youth radicalisation.

 In 1964 the current around Argentine Trotskyist Nahuel Moreno fused his followers into the reunified Fourth International, bringing in hundreds of new members from throughout Latin America.

-Unification was discussed between the International and the French group Lutte Ouvriere.
-In 1970, Lutte Ouvriere initiated fusion discussions with the French section, the LCR.
+Unification was discussed between the International and the French group Lutte Ouvrière.
+In 1970, Lutte Ouvrière initiated fusion discussions with the French section, the LCR.
 After extensive discussions, the two organisations agreed the basis for a fused organisation, but the fusion was not completed.
-In 1976 discussions between the LCR and Lutte Ouvriere progressed again.
+In 1976 discussions between the LCR and Lutte Ouvrière progressed again.
 The two organisations started to produce a common weekly supplement to their newspapers, common electoral work and other common campaigning.

 After the Lambert's current left the ICFI in 1971, its Organising Committee for the Reconstruction of the Fourth International (OCRFI) opened discussion with the International.
 In May 1973, Lambert's tendency unsuccessfully requested to take part in the discussions for the 1974 congress, but the United Secretariat did not take the letter at face value and asked for clarification.
 In September 1973 the OCRFI responded positively and the United Secretariat agreed a positive reply.
 However, in the rush of preparations for the world congress the United Secretariat's letter was not sent, leading Lambert's group to repeat its request in September 1974 through an approach to the US SWP.
 The following month the secretariat organised a meeting with the OCRFI.
 However, discussions decelerated after Lambert's Internationalist Communist Organisation made an attack on Ernest Mandel, which it later acknowledged as an error.
 In 1976 new approaches by the OCRFI met with success, when it wrote with the aim "to strengthen the force of the Fourth International as a single international organisation".
 However, these discussions decelerated again in 1977 after the Internationalist Communist Organisation leaders stated that it had members inside the Revolutionary Communist League, the International's French section.

 The period from 1969 to 1976 was the stormiest because of a faction struggle over the centrality of guerrilla warfare in Latin America and elsewhere.
 The 1969 congress had adopted a sympathetic approach to the tactics of guerrilla warfare; only one of the International's leaders opposed this approach at that time, Peng Shuzi.